o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/gem-setup.md

 weight: 100
 ---

-This topic teaches you how to set up the **AWS GameLift** Gem in Open 3D Engine (O3DE) and AWS GameLift in your project.
+This topic teaches you how to set up the **AWS GameLift** Gem in Open 3D Engine (O3DE) and Amazon GameLift in your project.

 ## 1. Understand GameLift

 GameLift allows players to connect to your game by creating a game session.
-Read more in the AWS Amazon GameLift [How Players Connect to Games](https://docs.aws.amazon.com/gamelift/latest/developerguide/game-sessions-intro.html) documentation.
+For more information, refer to the AWS Amazon GameLift [How Players Connect to Games](https://docs.aws.amazon.com/gamelift/latest/developerguide/game-sessions-intro.html) documentation.

 A *game session* is an instance of the game running on the server with a given set of properties.
 A game session can be either public so that it can be found and joined by other players, or private so only players who are invited or notified of it can join.